-Cameras are just one way of translating information onto a 2D surface, but not the only way.
+Cameras are just one way of translating information onto a 2D surface in a realistic way.
+But photography is not the only way.
 And definitively not always the best way.

 The default in painting is that nothing is included.
 Anything a painter adds to a scene is done thoughtfully and with purpose.
 An artist rarely paints everything seen in a scene simply because it is there.